vsisterolli/vsisterolli/README.md

 Are you interested in contact me?

-⚡ Send a DM to me, at linkedin! (https://www.linkedin.com/in/victorsisterolli/)
+⚡ Send a DM at linkedin! (https://www.linkedin.com/in/victorsisterolli/)

-⚡ Email me! (vsisterolli@gmail.com)
+⚡ Send an email! (vsisterolli@gmail.com)